DaemonCypher/Realestate/README.md

 # Real Estate Heat Map /Historic Price Trend Indicator.

-This is an individual project for nation wide heat map of the U.S. by county, and can be viewed downed to the city for more accurate representation showing a historic price trend on a city level.
+This is an individual project for nation wide heat map of the U.S. by county, and can be viewed downed to the city for more accurate representation and details on a city level.

 Currently a working progress.
-Main issue is the amount of data to be process (CT alone has 1015948 known addresses) ,and as of right now after modifying Redfin unofficial api (https://pypi.org/project/redfin/) and running the code in parallel give us about 40 address computed per second.
+Main issue is the amount of data to be process (CT alone has 1015948 known addresses) ,and as of right now after modifying Redfin unofficial api (https://pypi.org/project/redfin/) and running the code in parallel give us about 40-60 address computed per second.
 This is after removing several duplicate addresses and addresses that are likely to be apartments.
 Without a backing of an organization to use Zillow API for faster request time or more request it is feasibly impossible to run the code alone on a personal computer for a nation wide scale.